 Before the passing of the Vaccination Act, and when the operation was voluntary, a much smaller proportion of children were presented for vaccination, although the custom was then pretty generally established.
 Certain prejudices existed, on account of the supposed transmissibility of scrofulous or venereal diseases, and told to some extent against its general adoption.
-These seem to me to have been much modified by the supposed security given in official responsibility, and the increased number of the vaccinated.
-One persuade him.
+These seem to me to have been much modified by the supposed security given in official responsibility, and the increased number of the vaccinated, or of this I may mention.
+A man obstinately prejudiced against vaccination refused to allow his children to be protected.
+His wife, henself vaccinated, tried in vant to persuade him.
+At last one child tox smallpox in the confluent form, a second followed, and then the father received the discase, the mother alone escaping.
+All recovered, and the more since objected to varcination.

+persuade him.
 At last one child took smallpox in the confluent form, a second followed, and then the father received the disease, the mother alone escaping.
-All recovered, and the man never since objected to vaccination.

-I have also found re-vaccination on the increase; and whenever rumours of an epidemic occur, adults previously vaccinated request it to be repeated.
-Since the passing of the Act, I have vaccinated 330, and during twelve years 1250 individuals; none of whom to my knowledge have since taken smallpox; nor can I recal one instance during the twelve years where this occurred in a patient under ten years of age.
+All recovered, and the man never since objected to vaccination on the increase; and whenever rumours of an epidemic occur, adults previously vaccinated request it to be repeated.
+Since the passing of the Act, I have vaccinated 330, and during twelve years 1250 individuals; none of whom to my knowledge have since taken smallpox; nor can I recal one instance during the twelve years of age.
 I have met with cases in which variola has occurred after vaccination; but it was, without exception, in adults.
 Of the protective influence of vaccination I would adduce the following examples, recently observed.
 A family consisting of a man and his wife, four children, and the man's brother, were attended by me.
-The wife, on whose arm I could not find any cicatrix, although she thought she had been vaccinated, took confluent smallpox, aborted, and died.
+The wife, on whose arm I could not find any cicatrix, although she thought she had been vaccinated, took confluent smallpox; aborted, and died.
 Her husband, not vaccinated, received the disease in the same form, and recovered, after a severe illness.
 The brother, who was vaccinated, became infected, and had 20 or 30 imperfect pustules, conical, and with no central absorption.
-The four children all escaped, all having been vaccinated; his wife and two children had; and the children and wife were not infected.
+The four children all escaped, all having been vaccinated.
+Again: a man visiting the above, and being non-vaccinated, took the smallpox.
+His wife complaining of suspicious symptoms I re-vaccinated her, and nothing further occurred; two children in this man's family also escaping.
+In another instance, a salitor, after being three weeks at sen, wa attacked with confluent variola : he had not been vaccinated; his wife and two children had; and the children and wife were not infected.
+These three groups occurred to me simultaneously during last month; and strange to say, they are the only cases of smallpox I have attended, in a tolerably extensive practice.